 AA conceived the idea for the study, contributed to the study design, supervised data analysis, interpreted the results, and critically reviewed the manuscript.
 AJA contributed to the study design, interpreted the results and critically reviewed the manuscript.
 EC contributed to the study design, reviewed the literature, performed data management and analysis, and co-wrote the first draft of the manuscript.
 GN contributed to the study design, advised on data management, supervised data analysis, interpreted the results and critically reviewed the manuscript.
 LT contributed to the study design, advised on data analysis, interpreted the results and critically reviewed the manuscript.
 MM contributed to the study design and critically reviewed the manuscript.
 All authors approved the submitted manuscript.
 EC attests that all listed authors meet authorship criteria and that no others meeting the criteria have been omitted.

 This study used data from the Clinical Practice Research Datalink.
 These data were provided under licence that does not permit data sharing with third parties.
 They can be obtained from Clinical Practice Research Datalink.
-EC, GN and AA ad full access to all the data in the study and take responsibility for the integrity of the data and the accuracy of the data analysis.
+EC and AA had full access to all the data in the study and take responsibility for the integrity of the data and the accuracy of the data analysis.

 Access to data from the Clinical Practice Research Datalink and the linked data from Hospital Episode Statistics and Office for National Statistics was funded by The University of Nottingham.
 The funders of this study had no role in the design and conduct of the study; collection, management, analysis, and interpretation of the data; preparation, review, or approval of the manuscript; and decision to submit the manuscript for publication.
 AA reports Institutional grants from AstraZeneca, Institutional grants from Oxford Immunotech, personal fees from UpToDate (Royalty), personal fees from Springer (Royalty), personal fees from Cadilla Pharmaceuticals (Lecture fees), personal fees from NGM Bio (Consulting), and personal fees from Inflazome (Consulting) outside the submitted work.
 AJA, GN, LT, MAM have nothing to disclose.
 EC was funded by a scientific training grant from European Alliance of Associations for Rheumatology (EULAR).